7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 	- Virtual hosting?
 		- Fuzzable - rate limits?
 		- Potential OSINTable VHOST from merging or referenced?
-		- What does the VHOSTing indicate about the technological stack: Subdomains, Containization, Cloud?
+		- What does the VHOSTing indicate about the technological stack: Subdomains, Containerisation, Cloud?
 			- How is then stacked - bottom up from entry point?
 	- WAF?
 		- `If-None-Match`
-	- Webserver and Website Language
+	- Web server and Website Language
-		- Clarify host OS version from webserver version? - Measure twice cut once!
+		- Clarify host OS version from Web Server version? - Measure twice cut once!
-		- Vulnerable Lanaguage?
+		- Vulnerable Language?
 		- Javascript? - modern browsers can debug especially useful blind exploit development
 			-  XSS?
 				- What Input Validation?
 					- Which characters?
-						- URL encoded ip address in XSS payloads?
+						- URL encoded IP address in XSS payloads?
 				- Have you tried multiple payloads to verify (non-)existence of XSS, then tools?
 			- Deserialization Attacks?
 		- Vulnerable webserver version?
 		- Webserver generic issues by type
 			-  [[Apache-Tomcat]]
 		- Vulnerable versioning?
-	- Have you caused and dorked the error messages?
+	- Have you caused and dorked ([[Search-Engine-Dorking]]) the error messages?
 	- What request methods?
 		 - Can you bypass with additional Headers?
 	- Endpoints?
-		- Fuzzed with Special chararcters on all end points - [[FFUF-Cheatsheet]]?
+		- Fuzzed with Special characters on all end points - [[FFUF-Cheatsheet]]?
 	- CMS
 	- Does the website use a database for storage?
-	- Webserver default Admin Login panels?
+	- Web server default Admin Login panels?
 		- Default credentials?
 		- Reused credentials?
 		- Insecure credentials?